tbaran2001/FlaskUserAuthMySQL/README.md

 # FlaskUserAuthMySQL
-Flask application that implements user login and registration with a MySQL database:
+Flask application that implements user login and registration with a MySQL database